Skip to content

 The legislation as passed under HB 22-1295 states the program is to provide preschool services for children in the (1) year preceding eligibility for kindergarten.
 Some children with qualifying factors and children with individualized education Plans (IEP) are also eligible for preschool funding through Colorado UPK for more than one year.
 Specifics on the age criteria for and qualifying factors can be found on the Colorado Universal Preschool website.

 For the 2024-2025 school year, all Colorado children who are 4-years-old on or before October 1, 2024 (born between October 2, 2019 and October 1, 2020) are eligible for up to 15 hours of UPK programming per week.
-There is no income requirement; however, families meeting qualifying factors (including income, IEP, etc) may be eligible for up to 30 hours of preschool programming per week.
-Children who are 3 (born October 2, 2020 and October 1, 2021) with a qualifying factor may be eligible for part-time (10 hours) UPK programming.
-Learn more on the CDEC’s UPK qualifying factors webpage.
+For the 2025-2026school year, all Colorado children who are 4-years-old on or before October 1, 2025 (born between October 2, 2020 and October 1, 2021) are eligible for up to 15 hours of UPK programming per week.

 Search for participating providers on the Colorado Universal Preschool website.